BTS’ New Album Track ‘Outro: Wings’ Banned By KBS, Will BTS Change The Lyrics?

 KBS Bans BTS’ ‘Outro: Wings’

 BTS’ new album has run into trouble with the KBS network.
-The Network announced on Wednesday that “Outro: Wings” has been banned as it did not meet the standards of the broadcasting network.
+The network announced on Wednesday that “Outro: Wings” has been banned as it did not meet the standards of the broadcasting network.

 KBS announced that the song was being banned after a careful judging process.
-The song “Outro: Wings” from the BTS’ new album WINGS: You Never Walk Alone contained profanities according to the network’s official announcement.
+The song “Outro: Wings” from the BTS’ new album WINGS: You Never Walk Alone contained profanities, according to the network’s official announcement.

-BTS’ new song which was banned contained lyrics which has the words “Saeggiya, don’t be scared,” which may not sound problematic to the international audiences but the use and expression of the words can be seen as profanity.
+BTS’ new song features the words “Saeggiya, don’t be scared,” which may not sound problematic to the international audiences.
+However, the use and expression of the words can be seen as profanity.

 “Saeggiya” can be used by an elder person to refer to the younger person in a profane way.
-Considering this aspect, KBS decided to ban the BTS’ new song “Outro: Wings.”
-The song is a complete version of “Interlude: Wings” and will be included in the new upcoming album WINGS: You Never Walk Alone.
+Considering this, KBS decided to ban the BTS’ new song “Outro: Wings.”
+The song is a complete version of “Interlude: Wings” and will be included on the upcoming album WINGS: You Never Walk Alone.

-BTS was supposed to perform the new song as a part of their promotional activities but will refrain from doing so following the ban.
+BTS was supposed to perform the new song as a part of their promotional activities, but the group will refrain from doing so following the ban.
 Big Hit Entertainment has clarified that they will not change the lyrics or remove swear words from the song.
-It has clarified that following the ban BTS will focus on the title track for promotions.
-The statement further added,
+It has clarified that following the ban, BTS will focus on the title track for promotions.

-“BTS will be promoting the album through their title track single.
+The statement further added, “BTS will be promoting the album through their title track single.
 We have no plans on reconsidering that plan.”

 Complete Track List Revealed

-A complete playlist was revealed for the BTS’ new album as a part of the promotion.
-Considering the list, K-pop fans are in for a delight.
+A complete playlist was revealed for BTS’ new album as a part of the promotion.
+Considering the list, K-pop fans are in for a treat.

-BTS’ new album WINGS: You Never Walk Alone will have a total of 18 songs with 15 songs being from the previous hit Wings album and three new songs.
+BTS’ new album WINGS: You Never Walk Alone will have a total of 18 songs, with 15 songs being from the previous hit Wings album.
+You Never Walk Alone also features three new songs.

 #BTS #YOU_NEVER_WALK_ALONE Tracklist pic.twitter.com/DytF9S3W3N